MartinLampel/CarND-LaneLines-P1/README.md

 Overview
 ---

-This is my implemtation of an algorithm to detect lane lines on the road.
+This is my implemtation of an algorithm to detect lane lines on the road for the Nanodegree Program Self-Driving Car Engineer